sabrinaharris/tech-docs-linter/README.md

 ## Running the linter on your local machine

-By default, Vale must be run from the same directory as this config file, unless the `--config` flag is provide with a path.
+By default, Vale must be run from the same directory as this config file, unless the `--config` flag is provided with a path.

 1. In a terminal window, navigate to your repo
 1. Run `vale sync` to download the latest tech-docs-linter package and unzip this to your `StylesPath` listed in your config file